What does persecution look like in China?

 What has changed this year?

-Open Doors supports believers in China with discipleship and persecution survival training, and by providing contextualized Christian literature to believers who have converted from Islam or Buddhism.
+Through local partners and churches, Open Doors supports believers in China with discipleship and persecution survival training, helping serve the younger generation of believers, and by providing contextualised Christian literature to believers who have converted from Islam or Buddhism.

 - As China continues to tighten its grip on religious freedom this year, pray for wisdom for Christians to know how they should continue to honor and worship God under changing circumstances.

 - Pray for young people who are technically not allowed to attend church.
 Pray that God would strengthen their faith and give them—and their parents—courage.

 - Ask God to strengthen and encourage church leaders who are pressured and monitored.